 The requirements vary among programs.
 All candidates must submit an application form and application fee.
-The online application requires the candidate to include a statement of purpose, a curriculum vitae/resume, and uploaded transcripts of academic work completed to date.
-All applicants must have obtained a bachelor's degree or the international equivalent prior to matriculation.
+The online application requires the candidate to include a statement of purpose, a curriculum vitae/resume, and unofficial transcripts of academic work completed to date.
 Additionally, the online application form will prompt the candidate to submit the names and contact information for recommenders (typically two or three), who will be sent a link to upload their letters of recommendation.
 Your program may also require standardized test score results, a writing sample, a portfolio, an audition, and/or an interview.
 Please visit your department to see specific requirements by program.
+All applicants must have obtained a bachelor's degree or the international equivalent prior to matriculation.

-No, your chances for admission cannot be assessed without reviewing your entire file.
-Your statement of purpose and your letters of recommendation play a significant role in the application process.
+No, your chances for admission cannot be assessed without reviewing your entire application file.
+Your statement of purpose, curriculum/vitae, and letters of recommendation play a significant role in the application review process.

 There are no GPA or standardized test score cutoffs.
 Applicants are considered holistically on the basis of a number of factors.